Need support now? Help is available. Call, text, or chat 988outbound call

 Second-generation (atypical) antipsychotic drugs

-Second-generation antipsychotic drugs are a newer group of drugs that treat schizophrenia.
+Second-generation antipsychotic drugs are a newer group of drugs.
 They are also called atypical antipsychotics.
 These drugs affect the balance of dopamine in the brain.
-They increase dopamine activity in some areas of the brain while decreasing it in others.
-Atypical drugs also impact another neurotransmitter called serotonin.4-7
+They increase dopamine activity in some areas while decreasing it in others.
+Atypical drugs also impact another neurotransmitter called serotonin.5-8

-As a result, the atypical drugs are more targeted.
-They cause fewer side effects.
-And the risk for EPS is much lower than with typical antipsychotics.4-8
+These drugs are more targeted than first-generation antipsychotics.
+And they cause fewer side effects.
+For example, the risk of EPS is much lower than with typical antipsychotics.5-9

-One of the biggest concerns with second-generation drugs is metabolic syndrome.
+However, a concern with second-generation drugs is the possibility of metabolic syndrome.
 When this happens, the body changes the way it processes hormones, fats, and sugars.
 This can lead to weight gain and high blood pressure.
-It can also increase a person’s risk of developing diabetes or heart disease.7
+It can also increase your risk of diabetes or heart disease.8

 Benzodiazepines

-Benzodiazepines (also called benzos) are not directly meant to treat schizophrenia.
-However, sometimes doctors use them to help with anxiety related to the condition.2,9,10
+Benzodiazepines (also called benzos) do not directly treat schizophrenia.
+However, doctors use them to help with anxiety related to the condition.2,10,11

-Benzodiazepines are also the first-line treatment for catatonia.
-Catatonia is a group of abnormal motor and speech symptoms that affect daily functioning.
-Catatonia can be a symptom of schizophrenia or a separate syndrome by itself.2,9,10
+Benzodiazepines also are the first-line treatment for catatonia.
+Catatonia is a group of abnormal movement and speech symptoms that affect daily functioning.
+It often entails a lack of movement, rigid posture, and silence or unresponsiveness.
+People with catatonia also may be agitated or confused.
+Catatonia can be a symptom of schizophrenia or a separate syndrome.2,10,11

-Benzodiazepines are prescribed very carefully.
-They have major side effects, like strong drowsiness and memory problems.
+Doctors use caution when prescribing benzodiazepines.
+These drugs can have side effects, like strong drowsiness and memory problems.
 Benzodiazepines also can cause dependence.
-If a person is dependent on benzodiazepines and stops them suddenly, they can go through withdrawal.
-Drug withdrawal is difficult and can be very dangerous.
-If you are prescribed a benzodiazepine do not stop it abruptly without consulting your doctor.9
+People who become dependent on them may have serious withdrawal symptoms after stopping them.
+If you are prescribed a benzodiazepine, do not stop taking it without first talking to your doctor.10

-Antipsychotics and benzodiazepines are not the only drugs used to treat schizophrenia.
-Each person’s treatment is different.
-You and your doctor will work together to figure out a plan that meets all of your needs.
+Each person’s treatment plan for schizophrenia will be different.
+Work with your doctor to find a plan that meets your needs.
 Along the way, they will monitor you for any potential risks and side effects.

-Some people have other mental health conditions along with their schizophrenia.
-These may include depression, bipolar disorder, or anxiety.
-Antidepressants, mood stabilizers, and other similar drugs may be helpful in these cases.7
+Some people with schizophrenia also live with other mental health conditions.
+Antidepressants, mood stabilizers, and similar drugs may be helpful in these cases.8

 Before beginning treatment for schizophrenia, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you take.
 This includes over-the-counter drugs.